 At Least One Accredited by Joint Commission?
 No, but St. Anthony in Lakewood, 10 miles away, is accredited and a Level I trauma center.

 Public Transit: Yes

 Political Leanings: Liberal

 Is Colorado Considered Tax Friendly for Retirement?
 Yes

-Cons: The roads in and out are plowed in the winter but are only two lanes wide and can get icy.
-Evergreen has lost 5% of its population in the last decade.
+Cons: The roads in and out are plowed in the winter but are only two lanes wide and often become icy.

 Similar to California, the Colorado area was surrendered to the United States in 1848 at the end of the Mexican-American War.
 It did not become a state until 1876, 100 years after the nation's birth.

 The Centennial State's geography includes high plains, deserts, foothills, and mountains.
 Its Rockies are part of the 3,000-plus mile geologic uplift known as the North American Cordillera.
 More than 50 of the Cordillera's peaks taller than 14,000 feet are in Colorado.
 Outdoor recreation ranges from backpacking and climbing to road cycling and skiing.

 With roots in mining and agriculture, Colorado's economy has branched in many directions.
 It currently has a high concentration of tech and scientific research companies.
 Food processing, manufacturing, and tourism round out the state's industries.

 The Centennial State maintains a long list of superlatives.
 It has the highest paved road, the deepest geothermal hot spring, and the nation's largest concentration of scenic byways.
 Colorado is the only state in the Union to reject the Olympics and one of the first to legalize recreational marijuana.